daltonkdwyer/Planetary_Local_Stable/readme.md

     C) ADMIN
         1) Procfile
-            - This tells Heroku what to run.
+            - This tells Heroku what to run on startup uses a Flask version of a webserver called Green Unicorn 'gunicorn'
             - You use gunicorn, but you have no idea what this is

         2) Pipfile